Car of Tomorrow: First generation body (Generation 5)

 On April 4, 2008, while in a qualifying run for the 2008 Samsung 500 at Texas Motor Speedway, Michael McDowell's right-front sway bar broke, causing him to lose control of his car and strike the wall outside of Turn 1 head-on at 185 MPH.
 McDowell's car subsequently barrel-rolled eight times as fire came from the engine compartment and came to a stop at the exit of Turn 2.
 McDowell emerged from the Toyota unharmed.
 The car, along with the SAFER barrier on the track wall, was praised for its safety, as the speed upon impact of the crash was about 30 miles an hour more than Dale Earnhardt's fatal accident.

 In the 2008 Brickyard 400, the longest run under green flag conditions was 12 laps due to extreme wear on right-side tires, especially the right rear.
 The CoT, in its first use at Indianapolis Motor Speedway, created no improvement of the conditions on the track, which is well known for its rough surface.
 The lack of downforce on the car and its higher center of gravity created conditions that made it very hard on the right side tires.
 During the race, the tires used on the cars generally lasted no more than 10 laps at a time.
+Larry McReynolds has also told a story from Darrell Waltrip's viewpoint which was highly critical against Mike Helton about the Car of Tomorrow during the 2009 Coca-Cola 600.

 It has been claimed that the bulky rear wing that was affixed to the rear of the car from 2007 to early 2010 increased the severity of many on-track incidents by causing cars to flip over or go airborne at high speeds.